 Holt currently stars in the Netflix series Mindhunter for director David Fincher where he plays Bill Tench, a FBI agent researching serial killers in the late 1970s.
 Mindhunter is one of the most critically acclaimed shows on television.
 Holt has appeared in memorable supporting roles in movies like Fight Club (“His name was Robert Paulson!”), Three Kings, Black Hat, Alien III, Men of Honor, and Sully, to name a few.
 In 2011, Holt was the star of the raw and gritty television series Light’s Out on FX where he played a boxer with pugilistic dementia.

-Born into a theater family, Holt’s father, Michael, was a Tony Award winning Broadway producer (Borstal Boy) and his mother was the legendary cabaret singer Julie Wilson.
-At 14, Holt ran away to Hollywood to become an actor where he eventually ended up working in a screwdriver factory.
-His father tracked him down and sent him off to a boarding school in Ireland — Newbridge College, County Kildare — that he himself had attended 40 years earlier.
-At 18, Holt, a fluent French speaker, travelled to France where he studied at the Sorbonne, The Paris American Academy and, later, theater at L’École Marcel Marceau and L’École Jacques Lecoq.
-He went on to study Shakespeare at Oxford and to work extensively in theater in the United States and abroad.
-After leaving France, Holt kept an apartment in the Latin Quarter in Paris for many years.
+Born into a theater family, Holt’s father, Michael, was a Tony Award winning Broadway producer and his mother was the legendary cabaret singer Julie Wilson.
+At 14, Holt ran away from home and took a Greyhound bus to Hollywood with dreams of becoming an actor, but he ended up working in a screwdriver factory.
+His parents eventually tracked him down and sent him to a boarding school in Ireland — Newbridge College, County Kildare — that his father had attended 40 years earlier.